samruthv/Internship_Demand_Estimator/README.md

 - Company Name
 - Job Location
 - Posted Time
-- Number Of Applicants
+- Number of Applicants
 - Seniority Level
 - Employment Type
 - Job Function
 - Industries

-We analysied some of these information later in our analysis phase and found some internesting information that would help in our modeling phase.
+We analyzed some of this information later in our analysis phase and found some interesting information that would help in our modeling phase.

-Here are the top 20 companies that are using linkedin for Internship Postings
+Here are the top 20 companies that are using LinkedIn for internship postings

 Number of Internship Postings vs Company:

 <img src="Additional%20Files/Top20Companies.png" width="300" >

 Correlation between how long the application was posted and how many applicants applied.
-We bviously fond a strong correlation.
+We obviously found a strong correlation.

 <img src="Additional%20Files/Coorelation.png" width="300" >

 ## Data Cleaning

-In order to get the best reaults from our model building and EDA, I cleaned the Data to be easy to read and manipulate.
-The first step of cleaning throught the job postings was to go through and delete all the repeating postings.
-After, using the location I catogorized each application into a a state catogory.
-Using keywords from the scraped industry catagory, I was able to block job postings under my indutries catigories.
+To get the best results from our model building and EDA, I cleaned the data to be easy to read and manipulate.
+The first step of cleaning through the job postings was to go through and delete all the repeating postings.
+After, using the location I categorize each application into a state category.
+Using keywords from the scraped industry category, I was able to block job postings under my industries categories.

 List of Industries:

 https://github.com/samruthv/LinkedIn_DataScience_Project/blob/main/Additional%20Files/List%20of%20Industries

-Here is whow the relationship between Industry and job application looks like.
-We can see that just because there are more oppertunities in ceratin industires does not coorelate to applicants per application.
+Here is how the relationship between Industry and job application looks like.
+We can see that just because there are more opportunities in certain industries does not correlate to applicants per application.

 Industry vs. Number of Internship Job Postings: